jbexta/AgentPilot/README.md

 ## Contributions
 Contributions to AgentPilot are welcome and appreciated.
 Please feel free to submit a pull request.
-<br>Areas that I'm unclear on are:
-- How to implement fine-tuning into the GUI for maximum control.
-- Robust speech-to-text.
-Trigger words.
-Subtracting speaker sound

 ## Known Issues